JoshDoody/joshdoody.github.io/referrals.md

 <h2 class='u-center'>How does Josh help his clients?</h2>

 My clients can benefit from advisory services or done-for-you coaching services.
-Services range from —$499 value to $2,000, depending on their needs and budget.
+Services range from $499 to $2,000, depending on their needs and budget.
 All of my services are fixed-rate, so my clients know immediately which service best fits their budget and needs.

 <h2 class='u-center'>“How do I know who I should refer to you?”</h2>